srirambtechit/computer-science/datastructure-tree-problems/README.md

 13. Find two nodes are cousin	[CheckRelationship.java]
 	<i>Hint: They are same level but not same parent</i>

-14. Find the diameter of the tree	[]
+14. Find the diameter of the tree	[DiameterOfTree.java]
 	<i>Hint: Maximum distance between any two nodes</i>

 15. Find the sum of vertical sum